erelson/pogo_sj_stats/tl40data_v2/README.md

 As an example: with the new pokédex UI in early 2025, the 3* dexes were removed.

 1. Edit stats.json, and change each stat to be removed to have the `required` field set to -1.
    This will prevent it being displayed.
-Under the hood, the DB will still record 0s for removed stats.
+Under the hood, the DB will still record the last non-zero reported value (or 0) for removed stats.
+1. To remove it from the leaderboards, remove it from `report_fields_1.json`
+1. To remove dex counts from the "Sum of All Dex Counts", modify `DEX_NAMES` in `dashboard_html_from_db.py`.